PostHog/posthog.com/contents/blog/posthog-marketing.md

 ![session funnel](../images/blog/posthog-marketing/os-session-recording.png)

-Above is a funnel analysis for one of our most successful blog posts, a guide to open source session recording tools?
+Above is a funnel analysis for one of our most successful blog posts, a guide to [open-source session recording tools](/blog/best-open-source-session-replay-tools).
 It converts to intent at nearly 23%, which is awesome.

-At other end of the spectrum, we have our guide to GDPR-compliant analytics tools.
+At other end of the spectrum, we have our guide to [GDPR-compliant analytics tools](/blog/best-gdpr-compliant-analytics-tools).
 It only converts 6.3% of the time – perhaps the launch of [PostHog Cloud EU](/signup/eu-cloud) will increase that figure? 🤔

 Comparison articles, such as [PostHog vs Amplitude](/blog/posthog-vs-amplitude) convert very well – in the region of 25%.
-This makes sense given people coming into these articles are already in a consideration phase, but the confirmation is useful.
+This makes sense given people coming into these articles are already in a consideration phase, but the confirmation is useful, and we can use these insights to compare similar articles as well.

 Overall, these are the kinds of insights that help us inform our content and SEO priorities, which is hugely important given we're a small team.
 We have a nearly identical dashboard for tracking the impact of [customer stories](/customers), too.

-## Paid Ads & Attribution

-COPY COPY COPY
+> 💡 **PostHog Tip:** Try experimenting with funnels insights.
+In addition to the default conversion steps graph, funnels can also be viewed as an historical trend graph and by 'time to convert'.

 ## How did we do in Q3?